sisl/AutomotiveDrivingModels.jl/docs/src/behaviors.md

 These stands one level above the `actions`.
 They provide a higher level decision that the `actions` then implement in order to propagate the simulation forward.

+A behavior model can be interpreted as a control law.
+Given the current scene, representing all the vehicles present in the environment, a behavior model returns an action to execute.

 ## Interface

+We provide an interface to interact with behavior model or implement your own.

 ## Available Behaviors
 ```@docs